wp-plugins/use-domain-shortlink/readme.txt

 1. Enjoy blogging!

 == Changelog ==
+= 1.1.3 =
+* This release is to let users know that the plugin is no longer eneded as of Twitter Tools 3.0.
+* Use Domain Shortlink can be safely deleted.
+* Thank you for using it!
+*
 = 1.1.2 =
 * Update support and plugin URLs.
 * Added links to admin notice.